liuliuluv/mork/README.md

 - Make a new Discord application on the dev portal and invite it to the server.
 Replace the token in the code with the new token.
 - Make a Google Service Account and invite it to the Hellscube Database spreadsheet.
 Put its credentials somewhere so they can loaded.
 - Do the authentication part https://pythonhosted.org/PyDrive/quickstart.html so that the quote and gamenight commands work.
 Also change the file ids.

+# Troubleshooting
+## None of your dependencies are showing up
+It's pretty easy to get multiple versions of Python installed. particularly 3?
+If you have this issue, run pip in the context of the python version you want: `python3 -m pip install -r requirements.txt`

 # Concepts